Laps ahead of the pack, freshman cruises to the milk

 Teams gathered around their go-karts to make final mechanical tweaks.
 Drivers adjusted their racing suits.
 On a sunny Sunday afternoon before a crowd of fans, they were preparing for what Purdue President Mitch Daniels called “the greatest Grand Prix ever.”

-Cavalry Racing driver Jacob Peddycord, who was the top qualifier coming into the race, took the lead early on in the 64th Purdue Grand Prix.
+Cavalry Racing driver Jacob Peddycord, who was the top qualifier coming into the race, took the lead after the first 10 laps in the 64th Grand Prix.
 And he kept it, so well that he didn’t cede first place for the remaining 150 laps, even when the team took its first and only pit stop.

 Peddycord ultimately earned the right to drink the victory milk — and pour it on his own head — after finishing seven laps ahead of the second place team.